What causes tooth loss?

 We are in-network providers for Blue Cross Blue Shield.
 There are several others that we are in network with, as well.
 Please call the office to check.

-9. Please, can you tell me what type of payment plan do you have if the patient has no health insurance, do you have a payment plan of any kind?
+Can you tell me what type of payment plan you have if the patient has no health insurance, do you have a payment plan of any kind?

 Both.
 We will submit to both medical and dental insurances, based on your benefits available we will work to maximize your coverage.